iryna-hordiichuk/goit-react-hw-02-phonebook/README.md

-This is Telephone book application, it allows to add, delete and filter contacts.
+  This is a Phonebook application, it allows to add, delete and filter contacts.
 It uses a controlled form written in vanilla ReactDOM.
 ContactForm's state is located in the ContactForm component.
 It has two fields: name and number.
 Method onChange is used to